James Brolan: Personal

 James Brolan grew up in Holloway, London and attended St Joseph's RC Primary School in Holborn and later St. Aloysius College in Highgate.
-Brolan had military experience as he had served with the British Army, including tours of duty in Northern Ireland, between 1983-1988.
+Brolan had military experience as he had served with the British Army, including tours of duty in Northern Ireland, between 1983 and 1988.
 He resided in Tufnell Park near Dartmouth Park.

 Based in London, he was survived by his wife of 20 years, Geri Brolan, and their two children, Sam and Agatha.

 Career

 As a sound technician for CBS News, James Brolan worked in Pakistan, Afghanistan and Iraq.
 He also had worked in the Himalayas in Nepal while with ABC News.
 During the invasion of Iraq in 2003, Brolan worked with Bob Woodruff of ABC News.
 Later, Woodruff and his cameraman would be injured in a bombing on 29 January 2006, four months before Brolan was killed.
 With both ABC and CBS in Iraq, Brolan was part of the "embedded journalist" system that was created by the military for the 2003 Iraq War whereby journalists were assigned units and became dependent upon those units and their standing in the chain of command for information and access to the coverage of the war zone.